Marshall Field's: The Chicago Fire

 At one point, the gas tank exploded, which put out the store's gaslights.
 The men worked on by candlelight and the glow from the approaching flames.
 The employees got enough steam up to operate the store's powerful pumps in the basement, and volunteers went to the roof and used the store's fire hoses to wet down the roof and the wall on the side of the oncoming fire.
-Early in the following morning however, the city's waterworks burned, thus ending the water supply and making further efforts useless.
+Early the following morning, however, the city's waterworks burned, thus ending the water supply and making further efforts useless.
 The last employee had scarcely exited the building when it burst into flames, shooting fire from every window.

-The store burned to the ground.
-However, as a result of the employees' herculean efforts, so much merchandise was saved that the store was able to reopen in only a few weeks (the Wholesale Department on October 28, and the Retail Department on November 6) in a temporary location (a horse-streetcar barn of the Chicago City Railway Co. at State & 20th Streets).
-Six months later, in April 1872, Field & Leiter reopened in an unburned building at Madison and Market Streets (today's West Wacker Drive).
-Salesman Parker stayed on with the Company for 45 more years, rising to the level of General Sales Manager.
+The store burned to the ground, but so much merchandise was saved that the store was able to reopen in only a few weeks (first the wholesale department on October 28, then the retail department on November 6), albeit temporarily relocated to a horse-streetcar barn of the Chicago City Railway Co. at State & 20th Streets.
+In April 1872, Field & Leiter reopened at a building at Madison and Market Streets (the location of present-day West Wacker Drive).
+Salesman Parker stayed with the company for 45 more years, rising to the level of General Sales Manager.